brglackin/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-We aggregate the average steps counts by date and plot a histogram.
+The average steps counts were aggregated by date and a histogram was plotted.

 ```r
 totalStepsByDateNoNAs<-aggregate(steps ~ date, dataNoNAs, sum,na.rm=T)